 We recognize revenue when control of the promised services is transferred to customers.
 Revenue from the cloud-based technology platform is primarily recognized based on impressions delivered to customers.
 An "impression" is delivered when an advertisement appears on pages viewed by users.
-A significant majority (i.e., over 90%) of the Company's contracts are usage-based contracts with no substantive minimum commitments.
+A significant majority (i.e., over 90%) of the Company's contracts for the years ended December 31, 2020 and 2019 are usage-based contracts with no substantive minimum commitments.
 We have certain contracts for which pricing is variable through tiered pricing arrangements or include annual base fees that do not coincide with the calendar year, requiring an estimate of the transaction price attributable to each year.
 The majority of our contracts have a duration of one year or less.